Winter count

 Winter counts (Lakota: waníyetu wówapi or waníyetu iyáwapi) are pictorial calendars or histories in which tribal records and events were recorded by Native Americans in North America.
 The Blackfeet, Mandan, Kiowa, Lakota, and other Plains tribes used winter counts extensively.
-There are approximately one hundred winter counts in existence, but many of these are duplicates.
+There are approximately one hundred winter counts in existence, many of which are duplicates.

 Description

 Winter counts are pictographic calendars, traditionally painted on bison hides, which display a sequence of years by depicting their most remarkable events.
 The term winter count itself comes from the Lakota name waniyetu wowapi, ‘waniyetu’ translating to ‘winter’ while ‘wowapi’ refers to “anything that is marked and can be read or counted.”
 Most winter counts have a single pictograph symbolizing each year, based on the most memorable event of that year.
 For Lakota people, years ran from first snowfall to first snowfall.
 Kiowa winter counts usually feature two marks per year – one for winter and one marking the summer Sun Dance.
 The glyphs representing significant events would be used as a reference that could be consulted regarding the order of the years.

 Similar to other traditions among the Indigenous nations of North America, winter counts were used as mnemonic records in order to help structure fuller accounts of history that would be passed on orally.
 The Indigenous peoples of North America had many ways of recording history during the pre-contact period that did not depend on alphabetic writing.
 Without the practice of written records, oral tradition was an extremely important aspect of Indigenous lifeways and was the main way that knowledge was transmitted from generation to generation.
-Often times, pictorial or other mnemonic devices were used as guide posts for these practices.
+Oftentimes, pictorial or other mnemonic devices were used as guide posts for these practices.
 This is significantly present in the Sioux cultural tradition of oral history preservation through the form of winter counts.
 Located in the Northern Great Plains, Dakota, Nakota, and Lakota people physically recorded yearly events on various materials before and continuing past the point of contact with settlers.

 While winter counts reveal the year number when studied and compared to other sources, the similarities between some winter counts also demonstrate inter-band relations.
 As some bands in the Great Plains region had close ties through alliances, their winter counts could often be very similar.
 Scholars have noted that the Lone Dog, The Flame, The Swan, and Major Bush winter counts are so similar for this reason; because these bands lived close by and often interacted with each other.

 Lakota winter counts particularly reveal deeply rooted historical ties with European traders during a period that predates the Lewis and Clark Expedition and the subsequent extreme marginalization and oppression of Indigenous peoples in North America.
 This demonstrates a type of communal history that indicates the relationship between bands as well as settlers, and their political and social dynamics.
 By the end of the 1870s to the early 1880s, copies of winter counts (including the American Horse, Cloud Shield, and Battiste Good) were being commissioned by European collectors as Indigenous ethnographic objects.